SE3309/assignment-3-group26/README.md

 The SQL Folder should include all the required SQL files for each of the questions.

 The DUMP folder should contain an exported copy of your database.

+# Our Notes
+All outputs of the mySQL are in ss in our word doc that's been submitted (confirmed this was okay with the TA during our lab period)

+The outputs of the Q5 SELECT queries were also added in a folder in the SRC folder